Portfolio Management: How Roboadvisors Apply Modern Portfolio Theory

 Financial Incentive Scheme of the WAM Pilot Programme

-In-service practitioners of the financial services industry will be eligible for the Scheme.
-They will be reimbursed 80% of the course fees, subject to a maximum of HK$7,000 (whichever is the lower) upon satisfactory completion of a course or seminar over the three-year period of the Scheme.
+Eligible in-service practitioners of the financial services industry could apply for reimbursement of 80% of the course fees, subject to a maximum of HK$7,000 (whichever is lower) upon satisfactory completion of a course / seminar / conference over the three-year period of the Scheme.

-Each individual may apply for reimbursement for more than one course / seminar.
+Each individual may apply for reimbursement for more than one course / seminar / conference.

 Following 8 years in the UK, he moved to Asia in 1991, working for a large international investment bank and later became the Head of Investment Advisory Group of their Private Bank in Hong Kong.
 Most recently, he was the Head of Investment Services, Advisory and Discretionary for two boutique Swiss private banks.